grillazz/fastapi-faust/README.md

 # fastapi-faust

-Example integration of [FastAPI](https://fastapi.tiangolo.com/) integration with [Faust - Python Stream Processing Fork](https://github.com/faust-streaming/faust)
+Example of [FastAPI](https://fastapi.tiangolo.com/) integration with [Faust - Python Stream Processing Fork](https://github.com/faust-streaming/faust)

 This is a very opinionated example repository for a python backend API.
 It is not a template as it contains a few things already as an example for how to build something from here.